 Place and time

-Most of the Faculty's PhD defences take place on the Odense campus, but PhD defence can be held at any of the University of Southern Denmark campuses.
-If you are affiliated with the Institute of Regional Health Services Research, the defence can also be held in the region where you have completed your PhD programme.
+PhD defences from the Faulty of Health Sciences must take place in one of the SDU campus'.
+If you are affiliated with the department of Regional Health Research, the defence may also be held in connection with the hospital where you have completed your PhD programme.
 When advertising the defence at other locations, there must be a clear statement that the defence is held under the auspices of the Faculty of Health Sciences, University of Southern Denmark.

 The defence is held on weekdays and often begins at 2 pm.